ItisAway/cifar10_challenge/README.md

 2. The label encoding has been changed from integer to one-hot encoding (for label-smoothing).
 3. AVmixup function has been implemented in pgd_attack.py

-For reference, we leave the description of the parent repository below.
+For reference, we leave the description of the original repository below.

 # CIFAR10 Adversarial Examples Challenge